Outdoor Skin Over Time

 How Sun, Wind, Altitude, and Climate Shape Your Skin

 Outdoor skin works harder.
 Over time, repeated exposure to UV radiation, wind, dry air, temperature shifts, and altitude influences how skin looks, feels, and repairs itself.
 Skin that lives outdoors needs more support.
+Read our blog on Skin Care Tips for Athletes and Skin Care Tips for Gardeners for activity-specific guidance.

 What Is Outdoor Skin?